-Inquiry Area 1 - Student SuccessPart A
+Inquiry Area 1 - Student Success

+Part A

 Student Success Student Performance Social and Emotional Learning Access to Rigorous Texts and Tasks Data 9th grade and 10th grade Fall MAP Benchmark RIT scores (Year over year comparison) 9th grade and 10th grade Fall MAP Benchmark percentile distribution (overall and instructional area) Proficiency data as measured by ACT.
-Reviewed at or above the 61st percentile enchmark Assessment compared to the at or above the 61st percentile increased %; Reading: 16%, 21%, 23%) Areas for Growth: While three was a 30% reduction in the among Black/African American and Hispanic/Latino students scoring between the 1st and 40th percentile on the 2024 Spring MAP Benchmark assessment, 55.20% of Black/African American students and 55.61% of Hispanic/Latino students scored between the 1st and 40th percentile.
-Problem Statement While the MAP Median Growth Percentile between the Fall Benchmark and Spring Benchmark in Reading (55) and Math (53) was above the 50th percentile, the MAP Median Achievement Percentile remains below the 50th percentile (Reading: 37; Math: 34.
-Critical Root Students inability to comprehend content presented in MAP testing or lack of test taking skills which allow for students' time management leading to poorer testing scores.
+Reviewed Areas for Growth: While three was a 30% reduction in the among Black/African American and Hispanic/Latino students scoring between the 1st and 40th percentile on the 2024 Spring MAP Benchmark assessment, 55.20% of Black/African American students and 55.61% of Hispanic/Latino students scored between the 1st and 40th percentile.
+Problem Statement was above the 50th percentile, the MAP Median Achievement Percentile remains below the 50th percentile (Readina: 37: Critical Root Students inability to comprehend content presented in MAP testing or lack of test taking skills which allow for students' time